hsk/trans/typeclass/overload2.md

   An extension of System O to recursive instance declaration would be worthwhile but is omitted here for simplicity.

   **Example 2.2** The following example demonstrates an object-oriented style of programming, and shows where we are more expressive than Haskell's type classes.
-  We write instances of a polymorphic class Set, with a member test and operations to compute the union, intersection, and difference of two sets.
+  We write instances of a polymorphic class `Set`, with a member test and operations to compute the union, intersection, and difference of two sets.
   In Haskell, only sets of a fixed element type could be expressed.
   The example uses the record extension of Section 5; look there for an explanation of record syntax.